nastea19/Zombie-game/src/README.md

 # Zombie Combat
 *Zombie Combat* is a 2D Java game where you must defend your base against batches of zombies.
-Survive as long as you can by shooting zombies - once either your health points or the health base of the base reaches 0, the game is over.
-The number of zombies you managed to elminate is displayes after the game is over.
+Survive as long as you can by shooting zombies - once either your health points or the health points of the base reaches 0, the game is over.
+The number of zombies you managed to elminate is displayed after the game is over.

 # Controls
 By pressing or holding:
- - **W** - character moves up
+ - **W** - player moves up
- - **A** - character moves left
+ - **A** - player moves left
- - **S** - character moves down
+ - **S** - player moves down
- - **D** - character moves right
+ - **D** - player moves right
- - **Spacebar** - character shoots bullets
+ - **Spacebar** - player shoots bullets

  # Game Mechanics
  - A batch of 3 zombies spawn every 10 seconds at random positions on the border of the screen.